-This wreck is a very interesting one which is different from most.
-The Perseus was a British submarine, built in 1029, which sunk in 1941 during the Second World War after it hit an Italian mine off the coast of Zakynthos.
+This wreck is a very interesting and unique one.
+The Perseus was a British submarine, built in 1029, which sank in 1941 during the Second World War after it hit an Italian mine off the coast of Zakynthos.

-The sub lies 52 meters (170 feet) below the surface, so it is only accessible by very advanced divers who are certified in deep diving.
+The submarine lies 52 meters (170 feet) below the surface, so it is only accessible by very advanced divers who are certified in deep diving.

 The Turtle Island of Zakynthos, where divers come face-to-face with sea turtles

 A must-visit for all scuba divers is the uninhabited island of Marathonisi off Zakynthos.

 This is one of the main nesting areas for loggerhead sea turtles, so divers are sure to be rewarded with sights of these magnificent creatures.